paulosomaini/xtreg2way/README.md

 `output3 <- xtreg2way(..., se ="2")`

-generates errors robust to heteroscedasticity but assumes no correlation within group or serial correlation, i.e., the "robust" estimator in Stata.
+generates errors robust to heteroscedasticity but assumes no correlation within group or serial correlation, i.e., the "robust" estimator in Stata. his option will break if there is a clustervar selected.

+If `se` is omitted and clustervar is selected, then it is set to `"1"`.

-If `se` is omitted, then it is set to `"1"` and the Arellano (1987) estimator is computed.
+If `se` and `cluster` are omitted, then `se` is set to `"1"` and `cluster` is set to `iid`, and the Arellano (1987) estimator is computed.

 ## Whats in this repo?